St Helen's Church, Bishopsgate: 20th century

+Present day

+Following the decision of the General Synod of the Church of England to authorise the blessing of same-sex unions, St Helen's Church declared itself to be in impaired communion with the Bishop of London Sarah Mullally and the House of Bishops.
+It subsequently stated that episcopal oversight at St Helen's will henceforth be provided by Bishops from the Global Fellowship of Confessing Anglicans (GAFCON) and its affiliated denominations.

+On 24 July 2024, St Helen's held a "commissioning service" in which seven men from four dioceses who had been due to be ordained as deacons in the Church of England were instead "commissioned" to be church leaders.
+It had previously undertaken such a commissioning of one man in August 2023.
+This is not to be confused with the commissioning of "overseers" conducted under the auspices of the Church of England Evangelical Council.
+The service was led by Bishop Rod Thomas, the retired provincial episcopal visitor for conservative evangelical, and involved the laying on of hands.
+They will "preside at informal church family meals, at which bread is broken and the death of the Lord Jesus is remembered": this led to accusations that this was an attempt to practice lay presidency which is not recognised by the Church of England.
+The seven men were not identified and it is planned that they will be ordained at a later date "by Anglican bishops not in partnership with the unorthodox bishops of the Church of England".
+This lack of identification has resulted in questions relating to safeguarding, and also objections from other conservatives as to how such secrecy fits with public ministry.

 Activities

-The church holds three English-speaking services each Sunday, one at 10:30 am, another at 4:00 pm, and a 6:00 pm evening service; a Mandarin-speaking service takes place each Sunday at 2:00 pm.
+The church holds three English-speaking services each Sunday, at 10:30am, 4:00pm, and a 6:00pm evening service; a Mandarin-speaking service takes place each Sunday at 2:00 pm.
+An additional English-speaking morning service takes place at 10:00 am in the nearby St Peter upon Cornhill, while still being part of the wider St Helen's congregation.
 The Sunday afternoon and evening services are followed by an informal meal and opportunities to socialise.
-A 10:00 am service takes place in the nearby St Peter upon Cornhill, while still being part of the wider St Helen's congregation.

-A number of lunchtime talks and meetings take place during the working week, providing an opportunity for people who work in the City of London to hear the Christian message and be encouraged to live as Christians at works.
+A number of lunchtime talks and meetings take place during the working week, providing an opportunity for people who work in the City of London to hear the Christian message and be encouraged to live as Christians at work.

 There are also numerous small groups which meet at the church during the week.
 These include the "Read, Mark, Learn" (RML) groups which either study the Gospel of Mark, the Gospel of John, the Epistle to the Romans or a Bible overview over the course of a year, and the Central Focus group which studies a whole variety of topics and books from the Bible.
 The church also runs the Christianity Explored course regularly.

 Some activities take place in the nearby church of St Peter upon Cornhill and the church of St Andrew Undershaft, which are also administered by St Helen's.